WinstonWolfie/supermemo_vim_ahk/docs/readers.md

 2. Type `ImportFile` and press Enter
 3. In SuperMemo's file browser, select the file you want to import
 4. When prompted "Do you want to also delete the file?", choose:
-   - **No**: keep the original file where it is
+   - **No**: keep the original file where it is (the script may then offer to rename it with an `IMPORTED_...` prefix)
    - **Yes**: delete the original after SuperMemo imports it
    - **Cancel**: abort the automation (you can still import manually in SuperMemo)
+5. Immediately after import, use SuperMemo's normal reference workflow to create a standard reference block for the element
+   - The goal is simply to make the element show `#SuperMemo Reference:` in browsing mode
+   - For local files, the exact fields are flexible; even a minimal reference is fine
+   - Why this extra step matters: `ImportFile` attaches the file, but it does not create the SuperMemo reference block for you.
+In the local-file reader workflow, the first external-reader extract (`<A-x>`) or marker sync (`<A-S-s>`) expects that normal reference-backed state to already exist.

-This creates an element with an HTML component (for markers) and a binary component (the file).
+This repurposes the current element as a source element with an HTML component (for markers) and a binary component (the file).

 **Important**: Treat the source element's **first HTML component** as *reserved for SMVim markers*.
 Leave it empty (or containing only an `SMVim ...` marker at the very top).